 Canvas gives parents an everyday overview of their student's learning interactions including calendars, assignments, student submissions, and class resources.
 As a parent, not only will you be able to see assignment details like due date, instructions, and requirements, you can also customize your notifications so you will be alerted when new assignments are posted.
 Please note that Canvas does not standardize the way teachers choose to organize their curriculums.
 Course designs and features will vary from one course to the next.

-Check out this video from Canvas.
+Check out this video about Canvas LMS for Parents.

 What does "Observer" mean?

 "Observer" is the title Canvas gives to parents or other authorized persons who have access to view a course but are not active participants in the course.